LeoHolguin/post-install-config/README.md

 </p>
 <p>
-Then we are going to create users which are basically the customers and they can create accounts and tickets when ever they have a technical problem.
+Then we are going to create users which are the customers that create accounts and tickets whenever they have a technical problem.
 Click on agent panel, users, and add a new agent.
-For this lab We are going to add Karen as one of our users and also another person call Ken.
+For this lab We are going to add Karen as one of our users and also another person called Ken.
 </p>
 <br />
 <p>